hclbaur/sda-core/README.md

 iterate the data nodes.

 However, there is a catch.
-The parser does not *validate* the input; it merely checks that it's *well-formed*.
-Basically, if all the curly braces properly match, all values are quoted, and the node names have no funny characters, it doesn't really care what the data represents.
+The parser does not *validate* the input; it only checks that it is *well-formed*.
+Basically, if all the curly braces properly match, all values are quoted, and the node names have no funny characters, the parser doesn't really care what the data represents.

 Therefor, it's easy to upset the demo if you feed it something that can be parsed without problems, but fails to meet its expectations, such as